thetechnick/hcloud-ansible/docs/hcloud_ssh_key.md

 # hcloud_ssh_key

 Manages Hetzner Cloud SSH Keys.
-This module can be used to create and delete ssh keys.
+This module can be used to create, list and delete ssh keys.

 ## Requirements (on host that executes module)
 - ansible >= 2.2.x (binary module support)